 Basic site audit

-This case study was a collaboearion between myself and Tracy, a collegue where we worked together to improver the user experience of Pizzeria Farina.
+This case study was a collaboration between myself and Tracy, a collegue where we worked together to improve the overall user experience of Pizzeria Farina.
 This project was not endorsed by them.

 Room for Improvement